Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Issues for Dataset

 A direct approach to evaluating V2X CP involves collecting diverse real-world test scenarios.
 DAIR-V2X-C \cite{dairv2x2022yu} is an autonomous driving dataset from real scenarios designed for research on V2I cooperation-related challenges.
-It comprises 71,254 LiDAR and 71,254 Camera frames captured at intersections equipped with infrastructure sensors.
+It comprises 38,845 LiDAR and 38,845 camera frames captured at intersections equipped with infrastructure sensors.
 Expert annotators have meticulously labelled all frames with 3D annotations.
 While DAIR-V2X supports the perception task, it does not cover the essential motion prediction aspect.

-V2X-Seq \cite{v2x-seq} offers a sequential V2I dataset, also collected from real-world scenarios, serving to develop and validate CP and motion forecasting algorithms.
+V2X-Seq \cite{v2x-seq} offers a sequential V2I dataset, serving to develop and validate CP and motion forecasting algorithms.
 This dataset comprises two distinct sub-datasets: the sequential perception and trajectory forecasting datasets.
-The former includes over 15,000 frames from 95 scenarios, encompassing various data types such as infrastructure images, point clouds, vehicle-side images, point clouds, 3D detection/tracking annotations, and vector maps.
-The latter contains 210,000 scenarios, including 50,000 cooperative cases from 28 intersections, with a substantial data coverage of 672 hours.
+The former includes over 15k frames from 95 scenarios, encompassing various data types such as infrastructure images, point clouds, vehicle-side images, point clouds, 3D detection/tracking annotations, and vector maps.
+The latter contains 80k infrastructure-view scenarios, 80k vehicle-view scenarios, and 50k cooperative-view scenarios captured from 28 intersections, with a substantial data coverage of 672 hours.

-For V2V scenarios, the V2V4Real dataset \cite{Xu2023V2V4RealAR} was collected using two vehicles equipped with multi-modal sensors, driving through diverse scenarios in Columbus, Ohio, USA.
-In comparison to DAIR-V2X and V2X-Seq, V2V4Real covers a more extensive driving area and mileage, encompassing four road types: intersections, highway entrance ramps, highway straight roads, and city straight roads.
-This dataset comprises 40,000 RGB frames, 20,000 LiDAR frames, 240,000 annotated 3D bounding boxes for five object classes, and corresponding HDMaps for road topology prediction and semantic understanding of the BEV map.
-This substantial real-world dataset facilitates the training and testing of CP models for cooperative 3D object detection and tracking, as well as Sim2Real domain adaptation.
-It also offers comprehensive benchmarks involving eight state-of-the-art CP algorithms for these three tasks.